Skip to main content

 To find out the status of your application, simply log-in to the online admissions application using your own username and password.

 UNC PREP (Postbaccalaureate Research Education Program) is specifically designed to equip and encourage students interested in pursuing a PhD in the Biological and Biomedical sciences.
 Students who have recently completed their Bachelor’s degree will spend one year on the campus of UNC Chapel Hill gaining and strengthening skills needed for entry and success in top-tiered PhD programs.
 UNC’s Summer of Learning and Research (SOLAR) Program overseen by the BBSP provides a focused effort to identify and prepare talented junior and senior students for graduate research and careers in science.
 The students engage in 10 weeks of faculty mentored independent summer research and also attendclasses for GRE preparation and professional development.
-The Summer Undergraduate Research Experience (SURE-REU) Program in Molecular Biosciences at UNC-Chapel Hill provides a similar opportunity for independent summer research with preference given to URM and other students with little or no research experience.
+The Summer Undergraduate Research Experience (SURE-REU) Program in Molecular Biosciences at UNC-Chapel Hill provides a similar opportunity for independent summer research.
 In addition to these quality programs, any undergraduate student interested in finding out more about Cell Biology and Physiology labs on an individual level, are strongly encouraged to contact the Cell Biology and Physiology lab/PIs that they are greatly interested in.